A Practical Validation of RIS Detection and Identification: System Model

 \subsection{Proposed Modulation Method}

 As illustrated in Fig. \ref{fig:RISPracticalSystemModel}, a UE seeks to identify reachable RISs in the environment using the signals reflected from their surfaces.
-Each RIS has an ID number uniquely associated with an amplitude reflection pattern (ARP) selected from Walsh-Hadamard codes.
-In the identification process, UE transmits an unmodulated carrier signal $x=1$ and simultaneously collects $M$ symbols, where $M$ denotes the length of the ARP symbols.
-In contrast to \cite{RIS_ID_Theoretical}, where a unity amplitude reflection coefficient was assumed and BPSK modulation was used, in this system, reachable RISs modulate the signal hitting their surface according to their ARPs by changing the amplitude of the reflected signals, exploiting the amplitude-phase correlation in RIS elements \cite{abeywickrama2020intelligent}.
+Each RIS has an ID number uniquely associated with an amplitude reflection pattern (ARP), which is a vector of $1$'s and $-1$'s.
+In the identification process, UE continuously transmits an unmodulated sinusoidal carrier signal (corresponding complex baseband sample $x=1$) and simultaneously collects $M$ symbols, where $M$ denotes the length of the ARP vector.
+In contrast to \cite{RIS_ID_Theoretical}, where a unity amplitude reflection coefficient was assumed, and BPSK modulation was used, in this system, reachable RISs modulate the signal hitting their surface according to their ARPs by changing the amplitude of the reflected signals, exploiting the amplitude-phase correlation in RIS elements \cite{abeywickrama2020intelligent}.

-Consider $L$ possible reachable RISs in a wireless environment.
-Then, the $m$-th collected symbol at the UE can be given as\cite{RIS_ID_Theoretical}
+In the proposed system, the UE and RISs are unsynchronized, and the detection process involves searching for the maximum correlation between the ARPs of RISs and the amplitude of the received symbols across all possible circular shifts.
+To ensure robust detection, the ARPs of the RISs must exhibit orthogonality to their circularly shifted versions.
+While Walsh-Hadamard (WH) codes are known for their optimal orthogonality in synchronous systems, their cross-correlation properties deteriorate in asynchronous settings due to timing misalignments.
+To address this, we select ARPs from a specific subset of WH codes whose circularly shifted versions maintain zero cross-correlation for all possible shifts, as detailed in Section \ref{Sec:ExpSetup}.